-In June 2006, O&R along with Con Edison and its other regulated utility subsidiary, Consolidated Edison of New York, Inc. (Con Edison of New York), entered into an Amended and Restated Credit Agreement (Credit Agreement) under which banks committed to provide loans and letters of credit, on a revolving credit basis, in an aggregate amount of up to \$2.25 billion, with \$200 million available to O&R. O&R is solely responsible for its obligations under the credit agreements and no company is responsible for the obligations of any company other than itself.
+In June 2006, O&R along with Con Edison and its other regulated utility subsidiary, Consolidated Edison of New York, Inc. (Con Edison of New York), entered into an Amended and Restated Credit Agreement (Credit Agreement) under which banks committed to provide loans and letters of credit, on a revolving credit basis, in an aggregate amount of up to \$2.25 billion, with \$200 million available to O&R. In June 2007, the Credit Agreement, which was to expire in June 2011, was extended for an additional year.
+O&R is solely responsible for its obligations under the credit agreements and no company is responsible for the obligations of any company other than itself.
 O&R uses the credit agreements to support its commercial paper program and obtain letters of credit.

-At December 31, 2006 and 2005, O&R had \$34 million and \$101 million of commercial paper outstanding at a weighted average interest rate of 5.4 percent and 4.4 percent, respectively.
-At December 31, 2006 and 2005, \$2 million and \$6 million of letters of credit were outstanding under the agreements, respectively.
+At December 31, 2007 and 2006, O&R had \$45 million and \$34 million of commercial paper outstanding at a weighted average interest rate of 5.6 percent and 5.4 percent, respectively.
+At December 31, 2007 and 2006, \$25 million and \$2 million of letters of credit were outstanding under the agreements, respectively.

 The banks' commitments under the Credit Agreement are subject to certain conditions, including that there be no event of default.
 The commitments are not subject to maintenance of credit rating levels or the absence of a material adverse change.
 Upon a change of control of, or upon an event of default by Con Edison, Con Edison of New York or O&R, the banks may terminate their commitments with respect to that company and declare any amounts owed by that company under the credit agreements immediately due and payable.
-Events of default include the exceeding at any time of a ratio of consolidated debt to consolidated total capital of 0.65 to 1 (at December 31, 2006, this ratio was 0.58 to 1 for O&R); having liens on its assets in an aggregate amount exceeding 5 percent of its consolidated total capital, subject to certain exceptions; and the failure by O&R, following any applicable notice period, to meet certain other customary covenants.
-The fees charged to O&R for the revolving credit facilities and any loans made or letters of credit issued under the credit agreements reflect O&R's respective credit ratings.
+Events of default include the exceeding at any time of a ratio of consolidated debt to consolidated total capital of 0.65 to 1 (at December 31, 2007, this ratio was 0.54 to 1 for O&R); having liens on its assets in an aggregate amount exceeding 5 percent of its consolidated total capital, subject to certain exceptions; and the failure by O&R, following any applicable notice period, to meet certain other customary covenants.
+The fees charged to O&R for the revolving credit facilities and any loans made or letters of credit issued under the credit agreements reflect O&R's credit ratings.

+In December 2007, Con Edison of New York loaned O&R \$55 million, which was repaid in January 2008.
 See Note P for information about short-term borrowing between related parties.